-This definition was adopted because ion-selective electrodes, which are used to measure pH, respond to activity.
+Ion-selective electrodes are often used to measure pH, respond to activity.

-Ideally, electrode potential, E, follows the Nernst equation, which, for the hydrogen ion can be written as where E is a measured potential, E^0 is the standard electrode potential, R is the gas constant, T is the temperature in kelvin, F is the Faraday constant.
+In this calculation of electrode potential, E, follows the Nernst equation, which, for the hydrogen ion can be written as where E is a measured potential, $E^0$ is the standard electrode potential, R is the gas constant, T is the temperature in kelvin, F is the Faraday constant.
 For H+ number of electrons transferred is one.
 It follows that electrode potential is proportional to pH when pH is defined in terms of activity.